MajaLinder/SEMFIRE/README.md

 The Pareto mod retrieves data from the Spotfire API in the index.ts file.
 The data is transformed and set in a Pareto interface that is used to render the different parts.
 This architectural decision enhances reusability as the Pareto funtionalities are not directly connected with the data from the API.
+Another important architectural driver for this project was to ensure that the mod feels native to the spotfire experience.
+Architectural decisions made during the project were influenced by this.

 [insert component diagram]